rvdborne/SAML/README.md

 3. Restart your Job Scheduler Service.

 #### User Management
 If you have existing users in your database or create users outside of the SAML workflow (e.g., via the Administration area or REST) those Users will need to know the username and password used to create the account so they are able to link their Telligent user with their SAML user identity.
+(To support this ability users need a custom ISamlOAuthLinkManager extension)

 #### Version History
 Version 3.0 - Initial GitHub Release

 Version 4.0 - Add support for WSFederation AuthN and Logout

+Version 4.7 - Minor version made to indicate that the code was built from the Telligent7 branch and will be maintained there going forward

+Version 4.10 - Add minor build number to indicate the break in the backward compatibility of the assembly (note the configuration is backward compatible with all prior versions of this assembly)